nirajshar/Loan-App/README.md

 ## Modules

 - **[User](#)**
-    There are 2 Types of User Type / Agents accessing the application User / Admin.
+    - There are 2 Types of User accessing the application User / Admin.
-    User can be registered from register API.
+    - User can be registered from register API.
-    Admin is auto generated via DB:SEED.
+    - Admin is auto generated via DB:SEED.

     - Constraints
-        User can only apply/update Loan via Loan Application API.
+        - User can only apply/update Loan via Loan Application API.
-        User can only apply for Loan one at a time.
+        - User can only apply for Loan one at a time.
 Multiple applications at a time are restricted.
-        User can update their Loan Application when in SUBMITTED stage.
+        - User can update their Loan Application when in SUBMITTED stage.

-        Admin can only approve/reject Loan via Loan Application API.
+        - Admin can only approve/reject Loan via Loan Application API.

 - **[Loan Application](#)**
-    Loan Application is used by User for Tendering for the Loan.
+    - Loan Application is used by User for Tendering for the Loan.

 - **[Loan](#)**
-    Loan Application if approved then Loan is created for the Loan Application.
+    - Loan Application if approved then Loan is created for the Loan Application.

 - **[Loan Amortization](#)**
-    Loan Application if approved then Loan Amortizations is created for the Approved Loan.
+    - Loan Application if approved then Loan Amortizations is created for the Approved Loan.
-    Loan are paid through EWI (Every Week Installments) via Loan Amortization API.
+    - Loan are paid through EWI (Every Week Installments) via Loan Amortization API.

 ## Installation

-Install required packages.

 ```ps
 composer install